DevBobby-REP/PPSSPPEMULATOR----FOR-SF3000/README.md

 - ✅ ELF
 - ✅ PRX

-## Current ISO Status
+## Current ISO AND CHD Status

 ⚠️ **ISO files are currently NOT working.**
+⚠️ **CHD files are currently NOT working.**

-Attempting to launch an ISO will result in:
+Attempting to launch an ISO or CHD will result in:

 - Black screen
 - Emulator crash